Rukeanu/SQL-1/README.md

 | **Allowed**                               |                                                                                                                          |
 | Language                        | ANSI SQL                                                                                              |

-Please write a SQL statement which returns menu’s identifier and pizza names from `menu` table and person’s identifier and person name from `person` table in one global list (with column names as presented on a sample below) ordered by object_id and then by object_name columns.
+Please write a SQL statement that returns the menu identifier and pizza names from the `menu` table and the person identifier and person name from the `person` table in one global list (with column names as shown in the example below) ordered by object_id and then by object_name columns.

 | object_id | object_name |
 | ------ | ------ |